alykotb/My-projects/README.md

 - Ratings are made on a 5-star scale (whole-star ratings only)
 - Timestamp is represented in seconds since the epoch as returned by time(2)
 - Each user has at least 20 ratings
+The time-stamp column in our code is discarded from the datases as the model is based inly on users and movies' ids and the ratings interaction.

 GET STARTED
 ===========